 Be careful charging devices up when the engine is turned off.
 If you overdo it you could have trouble starting the car the following morning!

 Headlamps and Lanterns

-A headlamp or lantern is a must-have for any road trip camper so you can see what you are doing both in the vehicle or in case you need to wander around outside.
+A headlamp or lantern is a must-have for any road trip camper so you can see what you are doing both in the vehicle and in case you need to wander around outside.